 With roughly 12,200 followers on Facebook, Beer Drop is not the largest beer club, but it is one of the newer ones, and it’s emerging as a compelling option.
 But what’s behind this company, and does it live up to its hype?

-Beer Drop ships personalized boxes for both subscribers and as gifts for one-time orders.
+Beer Drop is a beer subscription box that ships personalized boxes for both monthly subscribers and as gifts for one-time orders.
 Touting new craft beers every month from microbreweries, the company promises flexibility, easy ordering, and a customized approach to its services.

 Who Owns Beer Drop?

 Beer Drop doesn’t supply any information about its company history or even mission on its website, so I had to search on my own.
-It appears that the founder and CEO are Evan Reitano.
+It appears that the founder and CEO is Evan Reitano.
 This isn’t Reitano’s first venture into the beer industry.
 His previous experience includes working as a customer service manager for Dan Murphy’s, as well as as a liquor store manager.
 He’s stated that he founded Beer Drop out of a passion for craft beer and a desire to offer it to more people in the United States.
-He also took a small business course, but it’s unclear what that course was.

 How is Beer Drop legal?